 Hierarchical classification has been proved effective in many visual scenarios, which can be traced back to traditional linear classifiers \cite{zweig2007exploiting,fergus2010semantic,zhao2011large,liu2013probabilistic}.
-Recently, hierarchical classification has attracted vast attention in deep learning \cite{deng2014large}.
-Most of the existing works \cite{yan2015hd,wu2016learning,bilal2017convolutional,chen2018fine,chang2021your} commonly fall into a multi-task learning manner.
-For example, a deep network was proposed in \cite{yan2015hd} to classify coarse- and fine-grained categories through two different branches.
+Recently, hierarchical classification has attracted much attention in deep learning \cite{deng2014large}.
+Most of the existing works \cite{yan2015hd,wu2016learning,bilal2017convolutional,chen2018fine,chang2021your} commonly fall in a multi-task learning manner, which employs a hierarchy-agnostic feature extractor to learn universal representations across hierarchies and parameterizes a set of hierarchy-specific heads to encode private representations for each hierarchy.
+For example, a deep network was proposed in \cite{yan2015hd} to classify coarse- and fine-level categories through two different branches.
 In \cite{wu2016learning}, a granular network was proposed for food image classification, where a single network backbone was shared by multiple fully-connected layers with each one responsible for the label prediction within one hierarchy.
-Chen \etal \cite{chen2018fine} likewise employed a multi-head architecture to level-wisely output the prediction, but instead introduced an attention mechanism to guide label prediction of fine-grained hierarchy through that of the coarse-grained hierarchy.
-Furthermore, Alsallakh \etal \cite{bilal2017convolutional} used a standard deep architecture to fit the finest-grained labels, and added branches at the intermediate layers to fit the coarser-grained labels.
-All the above methods adopt a divide-and-conquer strategy to model the class hierarchies, in which the semantic correlation of labels are implicitly captured by the gradient back propagation of the multi-task loss, \eg, the sum of cross entropy losses of each hierarchy.
-Recently, Chang \etal \cite{chang2021your} pointed out that fine-grained features benefit coarse-grained classifier learning, yet coarse-grained label prediction is harmful to fine-grained feature learning.
-They in turn proposed to disentangle coarse- and fine-level features by leveraging level-specific classification heads, and further force finer-grained features (with stopped gradient) to participate in coarser-grained label predictions.
-Such a simple method has achieved significant improvement in fine-grained image recognition, which, however, does not explicitly make use of the class hierarchies.
-Moreover, the cross entropy loss with one-hot labels used in these existing methods \cite{yan2015hd,wu2016learning,bilal2017convolutional,chen2018fine,chang2021your} incline to produce orthogonal predictions at each hierarchy and fail to depict the correlation among different categories.
+Chen et al. \cite{chen2018fine} likewise employed a multi-head architecture to output hierarchy-specific prediction, but instead introduced an attention mechanism to guide label prediction of fine-level hierarchies through that of the coarse-level hierarchies.
+Furthermore, Alsallakh et al. \cite{bilal2017convolutional} used a standard deep architecture to fit the finest-level labels, and added branches at the intermediate layers to fit the coarser-level labels.
+Recently, Chang et al. \cite{chang2021your} pointed out that fine-level features benefit coarse-grained classifier learning, yet coarse-level label prediction is harmful to fine-level feature learning.
+They in turn proposed to disentangle coarse- and fine-level features by leveraging hierarchy-specific classification heads, and further force finer-level features (with stopped gradient) to participate in coarser-level label predictions.
+Such a simple method has achieved significant improvement in fine-level image recognition.